Step 1: Purchase and Install the Gooseneck

-Arkon makes a tablet stalk with swivel-ball mount that attaches to your front seat rail bolts (the bolts that anchor the seat-slide to the floor pan).
+Arkon makes a tablet stalk with a swivel ball mount that attaches to your front seat rail bolts.
+Which anchor the seat slide to the floor pan.
 It’s not nearly as scary as it sounds.

 Follow the Arkon-included instructions to install the kit.
-You’ll need an adjustable wrench and cross-head screwdriver.
-It may take a little work to hide your power and audio cables along the arm of the mount, but you’ll be glad you did.
+You’ll need an adjustable wrench and a cross-head screwdriver.
+It may take a little work to hide your power audio cables along the arm of the mount.
+But you’ll be glad you did.

-Then just slide the tablet onto the mount to create an on-dash, ergonomic touch-pad.
+Then slide the tablet onto the mount to create an on-dash, ergonomic touchpad.

-It won’t cost much: the mount is $35 at Amazon.
+It won’t cost much; the mount is $25 at Amazon.

 Step 2: Install Car Widget Pro

-It’s lame having the screen time-out while driving, and manually configuring screen settings when you get into the car is tedious.
+It’s lame having the screen time out while driving.
+Manually configuring screen settings when you get into the car is tedious.

-Car Widget Pro will cost you $2 in the Google Play store, and disables screen time-out when an audio output, like car stereo, is connected to the Android device’s headphone jack.
+Car Widget Pro will cost you $2 in the Play Store; it disables screen time-out when an audio output.
+Like a car stereo, it is connected to the Android device headphone jack.
 Look for actions through detection options in the Car Widget Pro settings area.

 Of course, an always-on screen will eat through your battery in no time.
-Use an automotive power adapter designed for tablets—you need two amps.
-Get one with two USB ports and you can charge you phone at the same time.
+Use an automotive power adapter designed for tablets; you need two amps.
+Get one with two USB ports, then you can charge your phone at the same time.

-Car Widget Pro allows you to assign a home screen just for in-car use, and provides larger-than-normal shortcuts there—without making the icons all pixellated.
-We suggest loading it up with Navigation, Maps, Pandora/Spotify, TuneIn, and a good podcast app like BeyondPod.
+Car Widget Pro allows you to assign a home screen just for in-car use.
+And provides larger-than-normal shortcuts without pixelating icons.
+We suggest loading it up with Navigation, Maps, Spotify, TuneIn, and a good podcast app like BeyondPod.

 If your tablet doesn’t have 4G connectivity, don’t worry.
 You can still get all the data you need through your smartphone.
-Just visit the tethering or portable hotspot option on your phone, and share it's connection via WiFi with your tablet.
+Just visit the tethering or portable hotspot option on your phone, and share its connection via Wi-Fi with your tablet.
 Keep an eye on your data use, though.
-In today’s world of limited data plans, you might hit your cap quickly if you’re streaming music in your car every day.
+In today’s limited data plans, you might hit your cap quickly if you’re streaming music in your car every day.

-Now when you get into your car, just slide your tablet onto the mount, connect the car stereo head-unit to the tablet's headphone jack (or use a cassette adapter if your car has no stereo input jack); and then plug the USB power cables into tablet and smartphone.
+When you get into your car, slide your tablet onto the mount.
+And connect the car stereo head unit to the tablet headphone jack.
+Or use a cassette adapter if your vehicle has no stereo input jack.
+Then plug the USB power cables into the tablet or smartphone.